visforvali/ws297y/alt-grading.md

 For you to earn at least a B+ in this class, you must:

 - Complete *all* required activities and assignments by the deadline, within the 1-week grace period for late work (where permitted) after the original deadline, or by an alternate deadline that was arranged in advance with me
-- Attempt to write nearly all of the components of required assignments in each draft.
+- Write nearly all of the components of required assignments in each draft
 - Regularly incorporate feedback and what you learn in class in your assignments
 - Show that you're paying attention to the instructions, the readings, and feedback by thoughtfully making writerly decisions (choice of readings, interpretive approach, craft and style, etc.) in your assignments
 - Regularly participate in voice and text chat every week